-At the time of this writing, the Central Bank of Kenya has licensed three CRB firms that include:
+At the time of this writing, there are three CRB companies licensed by the Central Bank of Kenya.
+They include:

 - Metropol Credit Reference Bureau Limited